mooreds/docs-1/building/js-sdk.md

 ## Reference

-For more comprehensive information about using our JavaScript client, see the JavaScript SDK reference:
+For more comprehensive information about using the JavaScript SDK, see the JavaScript SDK reference:

 {% page-ref page="../references/js-sdk.md" %}